Course Orientation

 All the tests and the exam involve objective items formatted as multiple choice, multiple response, matching, true-false, and short fill-in items.
 You may take each online test or exam as many times as you need to in order to pass it.

-When taking an Online Test or exam you may use your notes, textbook, online resources, discussions with other students, and previous attempts, but your answers must be your own and entered into the program only by you (you may receive direct help using the computer or WebCT program if you need it).
+When taking an Online Test or exam you may use your notes, books, online resources, discussions with tutors or other students, and previous attempts.
+But your answers must be your own and entered into the program only by you.
+You may receive direct help using the computer or CANVAS system if you need it.

-When the test is finished and you have "submitted" the test for grading, you will know your score immediately and you can go back and look at the entire test.
-Items are marked as to whether they are correct or incorrect, but correct answers are not given (you must find those yourself).
+When the test is finished and you have “submitted” the test for grading, you will know your score immediately and you can go back and look at the entire test.
+Items are marked as to whether they are correct or incorrect, but correct answers are not given.
+By finding the correct answers yourself, you will reinforce your learning—a process called “formative testing.”

-You must earn a score of 75% or better to pass.
+You must earn a percentage of 85% or better to pass.

 Each test on a single topic is generated individually from a large test bank and thus each attempt is different.
 Online tests are available only during the scheduled semester/session dates.
 Any attempts to take an online test after the designated time will be unsuccessful.
 Therefore, do not wait until the last minute to take your tests and final exam!
 If you don't finish by the last day of the semester/session, then you will fail the course and you'll have to re-enroll and start over.

-If you have any problems with logging on or accessing a WebCT course or online test, call 636-922-8555 for assistance or go to the Computer Help Desk in the SCC Library.
+If you have any problems with logging on or accessing a CANVAS course or an online test, call 636-922-8555 for assistance or go to the Computer Help Desk in the SCC Library.

 Computers with high-speed internet access are available to ALL students in the ACE Center and LRC.
 Laptops with wireless access may also be checked out and used in the LRC.
 If you do not have home access to these resources, please make time to be on campus to use them.

 It is your responsibility to keep track of your progress in the course.
-Grades will be posted in My Grades at the WebCT site for this course.
-Grades cannot be given out over the phone or by email in most circumstances.
+Grades will be posted in the gradebook of our CANVAS course.
+Grades cannot be given out over the phone or by personal email in most circumstances.

 If you decide to drop the course, you must officially withdraw at the registration office by the posted drop date to receive a "W" grade.
 If you never participate or just stop participating without officially withdrawing, you will receive the "F" grade.